chemmatcars/XAnoS/docs/_sources/Fit_Widget.rst.txt

 Data Dialog
 ***********
-The dialog provides an interface to import and manipulate data for the Fit_Widget_.
+The dialog provides an interface to import and manipulate data for the :ref:`Fit_Widget`.

 .. figure:: ./Figures/Data_Dialog.png
     :figwidth: 70%